evetsai0/au2a/README.md

 ## 💫 About Me:
 🔭 I’m currently working on
-* Hakka ASR Website
-* Fine-Tune Whisper For Hakka
+* Reinforcement Learning
+* IoT Devices and Platforms
+* Topics in Metaverse

 ## 🏫 Education
 * 112/9～